hyperledger-labs/fabric-docs-cn/docs/source/build_network.rst

 What's happening behind the scenes? - 幕后发生了什么？
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: These steps describe the scenario in which
-​          ``script.sh`` is run by './byfn.sh up'.
-Clean your network ​          with ``./byfn.sh down`` and ensure
-​          this command is active.
-Then use the same ​          docker-compose prompt to launch your network again
+These steps describe the scenario in which script.sh is run by './byfn.sh up'.
+Clean your network with ./byfn.sh down and ensure this command is active.
+Then use the same docker-compose prompt to launch your network again

 注意